ebertek/bjornify/README.md

 # 🎵 Björnify

-Björnify is a Discord bot that adds requested tracks to the Spotify playback queue.
-It uses [discord.py](https://github.com/scarletcafe/discord.py-docker), [Spotipy](https://github.com/spotipy-dev/spotipy), and [SoCo](https://github.com/SoCo/SoCo) to manage playback across Spotify and Sonos speakers.
+Björnify is a Discord bot based on [discord.py](https://github.com/scarletcafe/discord.py-docker) that adds requested tracks to your Spotify playback queue.

+## 🧠 How It Works

+- Listens for `!add`, `!next`, and `!pause` commands.
+- Uses [Spotipy](https://github.com/spotipy-dev/spotipy) to search tracks and manage playback via Spotify Web API.
+- Queues tracks or starts playback if nothing is playing.
+- Falls back to controlling Sonos speakers via [SoCo](https://github.com/SoCo/SoCo) if Spotify playback fails due to device restrictions.
+- Uses autocomplete and dropdown UI for enhanced slash command experience (`/add`).

 ## 🚀 Usage examples